- This event has passed.

-- Understand vulnerabilities and challenges affecting Southeast Florida’ frontline communities’ exposure and ability to respond to climate impacts
+- Understanding vulnerabilities and challenges affecting Southeast Florida’ frontline communities’ exposure and ability to respond to climate impacts

-- Build capacity of local governments to integrate social vulnerability data with climate data sets and to embed equity into climate action plans, projects, and institutional goals
+- Building capacity of local governments to integrate social vulnerability data with climate data sets and to embed equity into climate action plans, projects, and institutional goals

-This workshop will advance the following recommendations of the Southeast Florida Regional Climate Compact Regional Climate Action Plan’s (RCAP 2.0):
+This workshop advanced the following recommendations of the Southeast Florida Regional Climate Compact Regional Climate Action Plan’s (RCAP 2.0):

 EQ-2: Integrate social vulnerability data into all local government processes.